 With either type of dental lasers, there are many benefits to laser dentistry, including:

-- Virtually pain-free treatment eliminates the need for anesthesia or shots
+- Virtually pain-free treatment that eliminates the need for anesthesia or shots

-- Powerful light beams reduce or eliminate the need to use other tools, such as drills
+- Powerful light beams that reduce or eliminate the need to use other tools, such as drills

-- Faster healing time and can help rejuvenate healthy tissue
+- Faster healing time and rejuvenation of healthy tissue

 - Minimal bleeding during treatments